-I am a first-year PhD student at MIT, advised by Bailey Flanigan.
-My recent work is focused on making the selection of citizens' assemblies fairer and more manipulation-robust, in addition to exploring and avoiding paradoxes in voting theory.
+I am a first-year PhD student at MIT, where I'm grateful to be advised by Bailey Flanigan.
+I'm excited about using tools from computational social choice to strengthen existing democratic processes and develop new ones.
+My recent work is on making the selection of citizens' assemblies fairer and more robust, and aggregating votes over complex domains (e.g. linear functions or combinatorial settings).

 I received a master's degree in computer science from ETH Zürich, where I was co-advised by Bernd Gärtner and Ariel Procaccia for my thesis at Harvard.
 Previously, I completed my bachelor's degree in computer science at Carnegie Mellon University, where I worked with Nihar Shah on methods for aggregating crowdsourced evaluations and incentives in peer review.